 As an option, you could swap the yogurt and use an equal amount of sour cream instead, it's just my personal preference to use plain Greek yogurt.

 Blend the wet ingredients (yogurt, butter, sugar, eggs) then add the flour mixture in a large mixing bowl.
 Don't worry if the dough seems thick as you're stirring it.
-This is a sturdy muffin batter.

 Next, spoon the muffin batter into each muffin section in a 12-cup muffin pan.